farazdagi/algorist/README.md

         wln!(w, "{}", ans);
     });
 }
 ```

+See the [`documentation`](https://docs.rs/algorist/latest/algorist/algorist/) on `io` module (and
+other provided algorithms and data structures) for more details on the default code provided in
+problem files.

 To test a problem, you can use (again, it is a normal Rust project, so you can use all the usual
 machinery):